rLoopTeam/eng-software-canvas/README.md

 ## Installing and running CANVAS in Supervisor:

 Make a directory called "canvas" somewhere on your system, then pull this repo into it.
 I like to keep my supervisor folders in my home dir, for example /home/joakim/canvas, but anywhere is fine.
-Open a terminal in your canvas folder (or cd to it) and run "supervisord -n".
+In your canvas folder, create two new directories called "node_logs" and "supervisor_logs".
+Now open a terminal in your canvas folder (or cd to it) and run "supervisord -n".
 If all is well you should see the canvas server and 2 nodes come online and start talking to eachother.

 Supervisor always looks for the supervisord.conf file in the directory where you run the "supervisord -n" command.
 So it's important to run the command in the correct directory.